 Vietnam visa requirements for Russian nation

-All the citizens of Russia will need a visa for Vietnam for both tourism or business purposes.
+All the citizens of Russia can travel Vietnam 15 days without entry visa.
 Nowadays, the Russian passport holders can easily apply for Vietnam visa at the Vietnam Embassy or apply online to pickup visa at arrival airport.
 Each of them has its own advantage however, visa on arrival is one of the easiest and cheapest way for Russian passports getting a Vietnam visa.

 1. General information